 They’re a cost effective strategy to ensure your business has a working office, a retail shop, or a school portable.
 Customers understand upfront that this building is designed to meet code requirements, but factors such as quality of materials, foundation type, and whether or not the building is in “used” condition impact the lifespan of the temporary building.

-It should be noted that many temporary buildings will last longer than 20-30 years given proper maintenance and updating like any type of commercial building or home.
+It should be noted that many temporary buildings will last longer than 20-30 years given proper maintenance and updating like any type of commercial building or residential property.
 By updating the roofing, flooring, siding, etc., these one-time temporary buildings can last a lifetime.

 Choosing permanent modular buildings is a different story when it comes to their average lifespan.
 They are built on permanent foundations and to the local and state codes required of any type of modular building type you might be interested in.
 It’s important to know that multi-story apartments have different codes than a single-story office double-wide has.